Top 10 Best Luxury Namibia Safari Lodges & Camps

 The accommodations below are not ranked in a specific quality order.

-Etosha Safari Lodge is close to Etosha National Park and is a terrific place to stay
+Etosha Safari Lodge is close to Etosha National Park and a terrific place to stay

-The lodge is set atop a rise that looks out over a beautiful expanse of mopane woodland not far south of Anderson Gate.
-Being this close to the reserve means you can be in the park soon after sunrise and stay until nearly sunset.
-Rooms here are outstanding, with bright color schemes and distinctive exposed brickwork.
+Etosha Safari Lodge is set atop a rise that looks out over a beautiful expanse of mopane woodland not far south of Anderson Gate.
+Being this close to Etosha means you can be in the park soon after sunrise and stay until nearly sunset.
+Rooms are outstanding, with bright color schemes and distinctive exposed brickwork.
 You can also enjoy the fine facilities that include a pool with a view and appealing bar, restaurant and public areas.
 The cooking here is also first-rate.

-Part of AfriCat Foundation’s outstanding Okonjima Nature Reserve, Okonjima Plains Camp has lovely rooms, many of which have uninterrupted views of the grasslands where wildlife regularly wanders past.
+Part of the AfriCat Foundation’s outstanding Okonjima Private Nature Reserve, Okonjima Plains Camp has lovely rooms, many with uninterrupted views of the grasslands where wildlife regularly wanders past.
 You’ll certainly see gemsbok and warthog, while leopard, brown hyena and even pangolin sightings are also possible.
-You’re close to the reserve’s hub here with a fine restaurant, gift shop, as well as the good museum and the enclosure set aside for cheetahs that have been rescued from incidents of human-wildlife conflict.
-As such, it’s that perfect blend of luxury, location and impressive conservation outcomes.
+You’re close to the reserve’s hub here, with a fine restaurant and gift shop, as well as the good museum and the enclosure for cheetahs that have been rescued from incidents of human-wildlife conflict.
+It’s that perfect blend of luxury, location and impressive conservation outcomes.

 3. Etosha Safari Camp (Etosha NP)